duhengforever/specification/specification-schema.md

 #### 2.3.5 bornHost
    - Type: `String`
-   - Description: When a message is sent, this field will be set with the local host info of producer.
+   - Description: When a message is sent, this field will be set with the local host info of client.
    - Constraints: REQUIRED and MUST be a non-empty `String`.

 #### 2.3.6 storeTimestamp
    - Type: `Long`
-   - Description: The timestamp stored by server. when a message is stored by server, this field will be set with the current timestamp of server.
+   - Description: The timestamp that a message stored by server. when a message is stored by server, this field will be set with the current timestamp of server.
    It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    - Constraints: REQUIRED